-Family and Medical Leave of Absence Policy - See the Board of Trustees Policy Manual portion of this University Manual.
+The Family and Medical Leave of Absence Policy has been established by action of the Vincennes University Board of Trustees.
+For a complete text of the policy, see Section C-IX PERSONNEL of this University Manual.

 Extended Medical Leave of Absence